zela/4d-occ-forecasting/README.md

 ## Fork notes
 The path to the dataset is now stored in the `.env` file.
 The `.env` file is not included in the repository, but a template is provided in `.env.template`.
 Copy the template to `.env` and fill in the path to the dataset.
 The path should be the root directory of the dataset, e.g. `/path/to/nuscenes`.

+Chamfer distance is an optional metric for evaluation.
+It is located in the `utils` directory.
+Setting it up requires some hassle, because in current repo it works with CUDA.
+Probably direct use from [pytorch3d](https://pytorch3d.readthedocs.io/en/latest/modules/loss.html#pytorch3d.loss.chamfer_distance) would work with MPS.
+Yet for the simplicity it is safe to switch it off.

 # Point Cloud Forecasting as a Proxy for 4D Occupancy Forecasting
 By Tarasha Khurana\*, Peiyun Hu\*, David Held, and Deva Ramanan